Dahlia Tuber FAQ

 • Too dry - If your soil is too dry, it could dry out your tuber and not grow.

 If any of your tubers fail to produce an eye, let us know by May 31, 2025 so we can replace the tuber or issue a merchandise credit.
-Please use this link to fill out a tuber support ticket if you experience any issues.
+To submit a claim, use this link to fill out a tuber support ticket if you experience any issues.

-If you have questions about possible disease or virus, please visit our dahlia disease page for more information.
+If you have questions about possible disease or virus, visit our dahlia disease page for more information or submit a Dahlia Tuber Support Ticket here.

 Additional resources: